rdz-oss/BattyBirdNET-Pi/README.md

   howpublished = {\url{https://github.com/rdz-oss/BattyBirdNET-Pi }}
 }
 ```
-Open to the core:
-* Can be assembled fully on open hardware (RaspberryPi, Audiomoth)
-* Open source operating system
-* Open source software runs it
-* Open data from GER, UK, FR, SE, USA, ... used to train the machine learning component
-* Open source machine learning project for bat call identification

-Only limitation: you cannot use it to build a commercial system.
+Be aware there is a  limitation: you cannot use it to build a commercial system.
 LICENSE: http://creativecommons.org/licenses/by-nc-sa/4.0/
 Also consider the references at the end of the page.

 ### Acknowledgements
 * This project would not have been possible without the developers of BirdNET and BirdNET-Pi.
-By choosing to share under an OSS license, you have enabled us to make this possible for bats.
 * Thanks to the Animal Sound Archive Berlin, ChiroVox, NABAT and XenoXanto databases and individual data donors:
 Kelvin R. (UK), Guillaume M. (FR), Svardsten L. (SE), Zinck R. (GER).
 * Thank you for your great work at testing Kelvin!